open-source-labs/dbSpy/README.md

 3. Click save or cancel to proceed.
 4. Click on the save icon to keep your changes or click on the cancel icon to cancel your changes.

-## Deleting an existing row in a table
+## Deleting an existing column in a table

-1. Click on the delete icon of the specific row that you want to delete.
+1. Click on the delete icon of the specific column that you want to delete.
-2. Click on the confirm icon to delete the row.
+2. Click on the confirm icon to delete the column.
 3. Click on the cancel icon to cancel the deletion.

 ### Navigating the canvas